 Unique among Kansas City camera clubs, WCC holds a monthly contest in both an "Assigned" category and an "Open" category; with entries judged by noted photographers both local and from across the country.

 The constructive critiques and suggestions, form an extremely helpful tool for our members' continued growth in this wonderful hobby.

 Annual dues are $25, payable in September.
 WCC programs include classes in digital editing, ongoing discussions with other members regarding various techniques, equipment and photographic venues.
-Members use an assortment of camera types and brands; there is really no required equipment to participate, just the love of photography.
+Members use an assortment of camera types and brands; there is really no required equipment to participate, just the love of Black and White photography.

 Upcoming meetings are scheduled as follows